 Overnight: Quito | Breakfast, Lunch

 Quito – Otavalo – Quito.
-Rich in ancestral cultural heritage and set amongst stunning Andean scenery of mountains, waterfalls and lakes, the market town of Otavalo is one of Ecuador’s most popular destinations and today you will enjoy a scheduled tour and lunch.
+Enjoy an excursion to the market town of Otavalo today.
+Rich in ancestral cultural heritage and set amongst stunning Andean scenery of mountains, waterfalls and lakes, Otavalo is one of Ecuador’s most popular destinations.
 Arriving in time to fully appreciate the activity of Otavalo market, peruse the stalls of ponchos, scarves, blankets, handbags and much more.
-Practise your bartering skills and pick up a bargain.
+Here you can practice your bartering skills and pick up a bargain.
 Unlike other Ecuadorian markets and their raucous noise, Otavaleños barter in silence.
-Proceed to the Indian village of Peguche where artisans weave in their own homes.
-Lunch at a nearby hotel.
+Then visit the Indian village of Peguche where artisans weave in their own homes, before returning to Quito.

 Overnight: Quito | Breakfast, Lunch